medic/medic-docs/md/dev/workflow.md

 #### 4 - Acceptance Testing

 Ready to be user acceptance tested.
 If the issue passes acceptance testing then apply the Ready state tag.
-However if the issue fails it must be reopened, and the Active Work and Returned tags applied, and assigned back to the closing developer.
+However if the issue fails then: reopened it, add the Active Work and Returned tags, assigned back to the developer who worked on it, and move it to the current milestone.

 #### 5 - Ready